JemalAbdullahi/OromoDictionary/README.md

 - View the Oromo alphabet and the sound it makes

 ## Future
-Soon to be downloadable from the iOS App Store.
+- Soon to be downloadable from the iOS App Store.
+- Web version available

 ## Project Structure
 ```